Iran again bans women from football stadium

 "About 2,000 Iranian women, who had bought tickets for the Iran-Lebanon match, were present in the perimeter of Imam Reza stadium, but could not enter the stadium," ISNA news agency said.

+"I don't think anything would have happened if women had come to the stadium, and this could promote our culture," he said, quoted on IRIB state television.

-Mohsen Davari, governor of Mashhad, told IRIB state television: "I apologise that many people couldn't enter the stadium...
+Mohsen Davari, governor of Mashhad, told IRIB: "I apologise that many people couldn't enter the stadium..."

 "Unfortunately, a large number of people outside the stadium were deprived of watching the game."

-In the face of the controversy, President Ebrahim Raisi on Wednesday ordered the interior ministry to look into the incident.
+In the face of the controversy, President Ebrahim Raisi on Wednesday instructed the interior ministry to look into the incident.

+For his part, Iran's attorney general Mohammad Jafar Montazeri said on radio that "if conditions allowed the sale of tickets to women, a suitable place had to be found for them".

 In January, women were allowed to attend an international for the first time in almost three years, for a World Cup qualifier against Iraq.